Virtual community: User experience testing to determine social codes

 The human computer interactions that are measured during a usability experience test focus on the individuals rather than their social interactions in the online community.
 The success of online communities depend on the integration of usability and social semiotics.
 Usability testing metrics can be used to determine social codes by evaluating a user's habits when interacting with a program.
 Social codes are established and reinforced by the regular repetition of behavioral patterns.
 People communicate their social identities or culture code through the work they do, the way they talk, the clothes they wear, their eating habits, domestic environments and possessions, and use of leisure time.
-Usability testing metrics can be used to determine social codes by evaluating a user's habits when interacting with a program.The information provided during a usability test can determine demographic factors and help define the semiotic social code.
+Usability testing metrics can be used to determine social codes by evaluating a user's habits when interacting with a program.
+The information provided during a usability test can determine demographic factors and help define the semiotic social code.
 Dialogue and social interactions, support information design, navigation support, and accessibility are integral components specific to online communities.
 As virtual communities grow, so do the diversity of their users.
 However, the technologies are not made to be any more or less intuitive.
 Usability tests can ensure users are communicating effectively using social and semiotic codes while maintaining their social identities.
 Efficient communication requires a common set of signs in the minds of those seeking to communicate.
 As technologies evolve and mature, they tend to be used by an increasingly diverse set of users.
-This kind of increasing complexity and evolution of technology doesn't necessarily mean that the technologies are becoming easier to use.
+This kind of increasing complexity and evolution of technology does no necessarily mean that the technologies are becoming easier to use.
 Usability testing in virtual communities can ensure users are communicating effectively through social and semiotic codes and maintenance of social realities and identities.